 Suzanne Lane, Schools Adviser

-Suzanne supports ODST schools in the West and South Oxfordshire areas.
+Suzanne supports ODST schools in South Oxfordshire.
 Suzanne has over 36 years teaching experience in the primary sector in a range of settings from inner city, semi-rural to rural schools, both large and small.

 Julian Hehir, Governor Support Officer

 Julian graduated with a degree in Political Theory & Government and is qualified by the Institute of Personnel & Development, as well as being an Information for School & College Governors (ISCG) accredited governing body clerk.